neng-wang/SGLC-PGO/README.md

 This repository integrates the SGLC into SLAM back-end, which is  implemented through a pose graph optimization framework.
 It primarily  references [SC-PGO](https://github.com/gisbi-kim/SC-A-LOAM?tab=readme-ov-file).

-And for simplicity, we have omitted the front-end  odometry estimation.
+For simplicity, we have omitted the front-end  odometry estimation.

 ### Usage